etiennetremel/ai-generated-blog/content/posts/real-world-pitfalls-of-automating-production-rollbacks-patterns-trade-offs-and-what-teams-miss.md

 summary = 'Automating production rollbacks can backfire.
-This post covers where teams stumble, practical rollback patterns, trade-offs, and the critical aspects often missed when protecting systems with automation.' draft = 'false' model = 'openai:gpt-4.1' tags = ["production rollbacks", "automation", "devops", "incident response", "software reliability"]
+This post covers where teams stumble, practical rollback patterns, trade-offs, and the critical aspects often missed when protecting systems with automation.' draft = 'false' model = 'openai:gpt-4.1' tags = ["devops", "incident response", "automation"]
 +++

 Automated rollbacks in production sound like a safeguard you can rely on.
 Push a bad release, and the system restores the last good one.
 It should be a simple safety net.
 In practice, things get complicated—fast.
 Let's look at where teams stumble, what automating rollbacks really means, and why thoughtful patterns matter.